ipfs/specs/IPIP/0000-delegated-routing-http-api.md

 The cost of building and operating content routing services will be much lower, as developers will be able to maximally reuse existing industry-standard tooling.
 Users will not need to learn a new RPC protocol and tooling to consume or expose the API.
-This will result in more content routing providers, each providing a better experience for users, driving down content routing latency across the IPFS netowrk and increasing data availability.
+This will result in more content routing providers, each providing a better experience for users, driving down content routing latency across the IPFS network and increasing data availability.

 ### Compatibility